flame-code/FLAME/docs/installation.rst

 Prerequisites
 =================

-FLAME requires **autoconf** and *automake* to be installed.
+FLAME requires **autoconf** and **automake**.
-Note that currently only **automake** up to version  1.15.1 is supported due to changes introduced in later versions.
+IMPORTANT: note that currently only **automake** up to version 1.15.1 is supported due to changes introduced in later versions that break the Makefile structure.

 Any Fortran and C compiler should work for compiling FLAME.
 However, we recommend using the Intel Fortran and C compiler.

 FLAME has to be linked to Blas, LaPack, and FFT libraries.
 They can be obtained as part of the Intel Math Kernel Library,